ashleyoldershaw/modim/src/grammar_generator/Readme.txt

 topic_languageTag.grxml
 frame_topic_languageTag.grxml

-for each topic-text file defined into the folder “topics”, are created in the "grammars" folder.
+for each topic-text file are created.